 Streamlining payments can help SMEs acquire greater control over their cash flow.
 Research has revealed that 68% of the UK SMEs are of the opinion that the flow of cash plays a crucial role in operating their business, although about 30% of SMEs experience difficulties in accessing the finance they need to run their businesses.

 Unfortunately, the majority of SMEs depend solely on the old-fashioned payment systems as well as single funding sources which lead to delayed payments.
 As a result, SMEs find themselves with increased uncertainty in relation to the payments of their sales invoices.
 Thereby they cannot maintain an accurate cash flow forecast.
-If you are struggling with getting paid on time as a small business, read here to learn 5 tips that can help you get paid on time.
+If you are struggling with getting paid on time as a small business, then learn 5 tips that can help you get paid on time.

 Access to constant cash flow can safeguard a business against hardships.
 It can also help companies to remain nimble and flexible when it comes to responding to growth opportunities.
 In fact, this is a great advantage as far as expansion is concerned as well.
 In addition, moving away from the traditional forms of payment (such as paper payments) can save time, improve efficiency and reduce the risks of common human errors.

 Related: Are you struggling to find a suitable bank for your business needs?
 Learn about the best business banks in 2020.

 How to streamline payments?